China Becomes Largest FDI Sources For Malaysia In 2020 - UrduPoint

 China Becomes Largest FDI Sources For Malaysia In 2020

-China became the largest source of foreign direct investments (FDI) for Malaysia in 2020, said the Malaysian Investment Development Authority (MIDA) Tuesday

-KUALA LUMPUR (UrduPoint / Pakistan Point News - 2nd Mar, 2021 ) :China became the largest source of foreign direct investments (FDI) for Malaysia in 2020, said the Malaysian Investment Development Authority (MIDA) Tuesday.
+KUALA LUMPUR, Mar 2 (UrduPoint / Pakistan Point News - 2nd Mar, 2021 ) :China became the largest source of foreign direct investments (FDI) for Malaysia in 2020, said the Malaysian Investment Development Authority (MIDA) Tuesday.

 Malaysia recorded a total of 164 billion Ringgit (about 40.41 billion U.S. Dollars) in approved investments through 4,599 projects in the manufacturing, services and Primary sectors in 2020.
 In contrast, a total of 5,287 projects with investments of 211.4 billion ringgit were approved in 2019.